Nature Restoration Fund - Priorities for Action

 Priorities for Action – INNS

-INNS applications must bring entire populations of INNS under control, demonstrate coordination and a collaborative approach across large geographic/multiple ownership units, and be sustainable beyond the funding period (by e.g., eradicating populations or establishing costed sustainable control plans covering the 10-years maintenance period).
+NatureScot, with partners, is developing an INNS Action Plan for Scotland.
+This work is due to finish later in 2025.
+While the Action Plan is in development, INNS applications must seek to bring entire populations of INNS under control, demonstrate coordination and a collaborative approach across large geographic/multiple ownership units, and be sustainable beyond the funding period (by e.g., eradicating populations or establishing costed sustainable control plans covering the 10-years maintenance period).

 We will not support control projects without long term maintenance plans.